vtrpldn/digital-garden/src/posts/how-to-add-a-three-dimensional-pink-rubber-duck-to-your-website-with-react-three-fiber-.md

+---
+title: How To Add a Three-Dimensional Pink Rubber Duck to Your Website With react-three-fiber
+date: 2020-08-13
+tags:
+  - css
+  - codenewbie
+layout: layouts/post.njk
+---

+_This article was originally posted in the DEV Community._

 I don't know about you but I _love_ learning stuff in a silly way.

 My 9 to 5 is much too serious already so whenever I'm programming for fun, I need to make it _fun_.